PDrifting/CBookDraft/book.markdown

   u64 uThud = 14710131619;

   // Keep in mind the hex specifier only works with integer data types and
-  // is only showing the lower case specifier in this case.
+  // is only showing the lowercase specifier in this case.
 You can use %X
   // and %LX if you prefer upper case.
 Remember you need the %Lx or %LX for
   // 64-bit.
 All other unsigned integer data types will be cast to unsigned
   // char, as you'll see in the output.